KxSystems/docs/docs/ref/maps.md

 1 0 1 1 2 3 5
 ```

-The first item of a list has,by definition, no prior item.
+The first item of a list has, by definition, no prior item.
 If the derived function is applied as a binary, its left argument is taken as the ‘seed’ – the value preceding the first item.

 ```q